raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 - Let's say that Alice and Bob agree that `p` is 23 and `g` is 5.
 In reality `p` would be a much larger prime number, but to keep things simple, we'll work with smaller numbers.

 - Alice and Bob now each choose a private key.
 This can be any integer.
 Alice chooses `4` and Bob chooses `3`.
 They both keep these numbers secret.
-Nobody but Alice knows she has choosen `4`, and nobody but Bob knows that he has chosen `3`.
+Nobody but Alice knows she has chosen `4`, and nobody but Bob knows that he has chosen `3`.

 - Both Alice and Bob need to do a little maths now.